gowrav-vishwakarma/ai-video-generator-editor/README.md

     """Return technical details about the model."""
     return {
         "resolutions": {"Portrait": (512, 768), "Landscape": (768, 512)},
-        "max_chunk_duration": 4.0 # Max video length it can generate at once }
+        "max_shot_duration": 4.0 # Max video length it can generate at once }
 ```